Simple Business Contract Between Friends

 A simple business contract between friends protects the relationship by separating the business and friendship.3 min read

 A simple business contract between friends protects the relationship by separating the business and friendship.
 The oral or written contract lists each party's obligations as it relates to the business and one another.
 Breaching the contract is against the law and can lead to a lawsuit.
-While it's possible to write a basic contract on your own, consulting an attorney to get professional Insight regarding the process is advisable.
+While it's possible to write a basic contract on your own, consulting an attorney for business contracts to get professional Insight regarding the process is advisable.

 The Difference Between a Contract and an Agreement